MakeSchool-Tutorials/Core-Data-Tutorial/P01-Core-Data-Model/content.md

 # Adding Attributes

+**Attributes** are the properties of a Swift type.
 The attributes we add to an entity are also represented as properties in the `NSManagedObject` subclasses.
 Let's give our new entity some attributes:

 > [action]
 >